ricekab/sqlalchemy-seeder/README.md

 It does not perform any logic to validate or resolve the values.
 Wrong values will cause a `KeyError`.

 `ResolvingSeeder` allows you to define multiple entities in one file as well as define referential values.
-This requires some special JSON format so the seeder will know how to resolve them.
+This requires some formatting of the data so the seeder will know how to resolve them.

-ResolvingSeeder requires a session to be provided that it uses to query the database (and flush/commit as required).
+ResolvingSeeder requires a session to be provided that it uses to query the database to resolve references (and flush/commit as requested).

-Since it has to be made aware of classes
+Since it has to be made aware of classes they have to be registered to be found.
+If a class path is provided but not recognized it will try to register the path before it continues.

+### Currently supported data formats
-### JSON Structure
+* JSON
+* YAML

+### Data format structure

 The top structure is composed out of one or more `entity group` objects which define a target class and a data block.
 The data block in turn contains one or more `entity data` blocks which then contains simple key-value pairs alongside the special `!refs` key where references are defined.

-The general structure is outlined here, for some complete examples see further below.
+The general structure is outlined here (using JSON), for some complete examples see further below.

 * Entity Group